iamvery/iamvery.github.com/_drafts/json-api.markdown

 {% endhighlight %}
 ```

+You may notice that all eager-loaded resources are stowed away in the `included` member.
+This is done to minimize duplication in the relationship objects.
+If a record is loaded more than once, its reference (id and type) might appear several times, but it would only be included one time.

 ### Sort

 Maybe you detect a pattern here.
-This is straightforward!
 GET `/articles?sort=title` responds with a collection of articles sorted by their title.
+Boom.

 ### Extensions

 You should know, the standard is meant to be extended.
-It's written as a baseline for JSON APIs, but at a certain point your API may need additional semantics.
+It's written as a baseline, but at a certain point your API may need additional semantics.
+You might create your own media type based on JSON API for your needs.
 Check out some of the existing [extensions][extensions].

 ## But wait, there's more!